Popcorn-Factory/lee-hyperreal-ror2/README.md

 </a>

 ## Known Issues
-- Controller players have no way to currently trigger orbs.
 - Sometimes the Ultimate Icon overlays on top of each other in the corner.
 - In networked situations, if you emote, everyone playing Lee will have their weapons removed, this does not affect how he functions, purely visual.
 - AI controlled Lee: Hyperreals may spam Ultimate, stealing the camera, but only for the person hosting the game.